 Third, you learn from some of the best writers and authors.

-Here are extracts from two different books explaining how you can learn from the crawl method.
-Each extract is followed by learnings.
+Here are two examples from the web and two from books explaining how you can learn from Crawl Method.
+Each example comprises of text from the source followed by learnings from it.
 For ease of browsing, relevant parts have been underlined wherever possible and numbered.

 That’s the power of the Brain Rule.
 Learning results in physical changes in the brain, (1) and these changes are unique to each individual.
 Not even identical twins having identical experiences (2) possess brains that wire themselves exactly the same way.
 Given this, can we know anything (3) about the organ?
 Well, yes (4).
 The brain has billions of cells whose collective electrical efforts work in a similar fashion.
 Every human comes equipped with a hippocampus, a pituitary gland, (5) and the most sophisticated thinking store of electrochemistry on the planet: (6) a cortex.
 These tissues function the same way in every brain.
 How then can we explain the individuality?
 Consider a highway (7).